gimpbox/gimp-instagram-filters/README.md

 More Info: [Installing Script-Fu scripts](https://docs.gimp.org/en/install-script-fu.html)

+To install and use the script watch also my video [Creating 43 instagram filters in GIMP using one script](https://www.youtube.com/watch?v=FMNEPqugUuY)

 ## Donate
 If you like my project, you can give me a cup of coffee :)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.com/donate/?hosted_button_id=CT246TKR5ZREW)